Johnson-Gage-Inspection-Inc/pdf_uploader/README.md

 ## Features

 - **PDF Manipulation**:

-  - Backup OCR text extraction, in case there's no OCR from the
+  - Backup OCR if not provided by the scanner.
-  - Detect PDF orientation; ensure each PDF is upright.
+  - Ensure PDFs are upright by detecting and correcting orientation.
-  - Split multi-page PDFs into pages for specific work orders (Going from the first to the last page, each time a detected workorder number is different than the previous, the page it's on will become the first page of the next document.)
+  - Split multi-page PDFs into separate files when a new work order number is detected.

 - **File Automation**:
   - Automatically watch directories for new PDFs.
-  - Identify document type, based on source, contents, or filename.
+  - Identify document type based on source, contents, or filename.
   - Archive or delete processed files based on settings.
   - Handle file renaming to avoid conflicts.

 - **Integration**:
   - Upload PDFs to the Qualer API with detailed logging.
   - Retry and resolve naming conflicts during uploads.